tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 slower than base Tesseract.
 For Latin-based languages, the existing model data provided has been trained on about 400000 textlines spanning about 4500 fonts.
-For other scripts, not so many fonts are available, but they have still been trained on a similar number of textilnes.
+For other scripts, not so many fonts are available, but they have still been trained on a similar number of textlines.
 Instead of taking a few minutes to a couple of hours to train, Tesseract 4.00 takes a few *days* to a couple of *weeks.* Even with all this new training data, you might find it inadequate for your particular problem, and therefore you are here wanting to retrain it.